How to Find the Right Infertility Support Group

 When support requires you to be articulate, composed, or coherent, it stops being support the moment you’re not okay.

-That’s a key difference between meeting-based infertility support and always-on, text-based peer infertility support groups.
+That’s a key difference between meeting-based infertility support and an online infertility support group like Cove Collective.

 They’re either too anonymous — or not private enough